 I experienced Sagres’ wonderful bounty of seafood (and actually some of the tastiest seafood I’ve had in all of Portugal) at the highly recommended As Dunas seafood restaurant, part of the Martinhal Beach Resort.
 I spent a long weekend at the resort for the Luxury, Art & Design Weekend where I savored lunch on both days at As Dunas.

 Martinhal Resort’s O Terraço, another highly recommended restaurant in Sagres, demonstrated several gourmet preparations of the local seafood at their special dinner from the Luxury, Art and Design Weekend event prepared by guest chef, Igor Martinho, a contender on “Portugal’s Top Chef” with the aide of O Terraço’s house chef, Micael Valentim.
-My favorite seafood dish of the meal was his scrumptious John Dory with bellpepper cream and tarragon potato rosti but I couldn’t help devouring his traditional Portuguese toucinho do céu (almond and egg custard tart) for dessert with local fig ice cream and cream cheese foam.
+My favorite seafood dish of the meal was his scrumptious John Dory with bell pepper cream and tarragon potato rosti but I couldn’t help devouring his traditional Portuguese toucinho do céu (almond and egg custard tart) for dessert with local fig ice cream and cream cheese foam.
 The abundant use of figs and almonds in Algarve is another nod to their Moorish influence.
-Read more about my experience here.

 After having such delicious Portuguese seafood, while relaxing in the peaceful, natural surroundings of this quiet coastline, spending only two days in Sagres was simply not enough for me.
-Its wonderfully wild and natural landscape was captivating, and the freshness of the ocean cuisine kept my tastebuds salivating throughout the ride home.
-Sagres is the kind of Algarve that everyone can enjoy, especially food lovers, and there is plenty to draw you in during the off season.
+It is wonderfully wild and natural landscape was captivating, and the freshness of the ocean cuisine kept my tastebuds salivating throughout the ride home.
+Sagres is the kind of Algarve that everyone can enjoy, especially Portuguese food lovers, and there is plenty to draw you in during the off-season.
 So, don’t miss out on this diamond in the rough the next time you come to Portugal.